RBEGamer/WeatherFrame/README.md

  * connect the DI of your first LED with pin 5 of the ESP (see the `WS2812_PIN define`)
  * connect the SDCard reader with ESP SPI Bus and the CS pin to pin 5 (see the `SD_CARD_CS_PIN define`)
  * connect the SRAM Chip to the SPI Bus and the CS pin to pin 3 (see the ´SRAM_CS_PIN define´)
- * glue the ESP, SDCARD, SRAM IC to the back of your matri
+ * glue the ESP, SDCARD, SRAM IC to the back of your matrix
  * upload the firmware

 # SOFTWARE SETUP